prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 app.listen(port, () => console.log(`Example app listening on port ${port}!`));
 ```

 Yup, that's 5 lines to run a web server.
 And as I dug deeper into Express, I realised the infinite possibilities and how evolutive it is.
 I built a small app backend, used external APIs (such as Riot Games') and also worked with MongoDB.
 Everything was fast and efficient and felt satisfying.
 The `async/await` syntax made my fear of callback hells nothing but a bad memory.
-I was still missing something... types.
+I was still missing something; types.

 ##### Do you even type ?

 Well, yes I do!
-The moment I started working with TypeScript is the moment I put JavaScript at the top of the list of languages i enjoy working with.
+The moment I started working with TypeScript is the moment I put JavaScript at the top of the list of languages I enjoy working with.
 The little worry I had about encountering type errors on runtime and the annoyance of lacking auto-completion and "F12" navigation was gone.
 TypeScript feels like JavaScript on steroids.
 It was the icing on the cake.
 The simplicity and ease of getting an application running provided by JavaScript, with the power of types and all they involve, were in my hands.

 > "TypeScript is arguably one of the best things to come to the JavaScript world helping developers comfortably create complex enterprise software without anxiety."
 > <cite>-- Khalil Stemmler</cite>

-"Comfortably" and "without anxiety" is exactly how i feel working with Typescript.
+"Comfortably" and "without anxiety" is exactly how I feel working with Typescript.
 I can now apply principles derived from abstraction, and also have a better time implementing unit tests.

 I eventually came acrosss a framework called NestJS, an opinionated Typescript-based framework with an architecture inspired by Angular.
 Out of the box dependency injection and modularity backed by an amazing community and great tutorials/documentation make it an amazing framework for mossst of your complex backend needs.